wp-plugins/updraftplus/readme.txt

 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
-* Restores and migrates backup sets from other backup plugins (Premium) (currently supported: BackWPUp, BackupWordPress, Simple Backup, WordPress Backup 2 Dropbox)
+* Restores and migrates backup sets from other backup plugins (Premium) (currently supported: BackWPUp, BackupWordPress, Simple Backup, WordPress Backup To Dropbox)
 * Files and database backups can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Large sites can be split into multiple archives